 INTERVIEW TIP 101 – Know Your Value & Personal Brand

-If you don’t know why you should be hired over the next guy, don’t expect the interviewer to know either.
+If you don’t know why you should be hired over another candidate, don’t expect the interviewer to know either.
 If you convey one thing only in a job interview, know what makes you unique and how you can add to their bottom line.
 It’s no longer good enough to say, “you want to hire me because I’m hardworking.”
 Truth is, you’re expected to be hardworking when you’re getting paid to do a job.
-Nowadays, you have to stand out (see blog: “Common Job Interview Pitfalls”)
+Nowadays, you have to stand out, particularly in this Covid-19 culture.

 So, next interview be prepared to answer the “Why Hire You?” question.
 A good way to do this is to: